xmlking/spectacular/.github/pull_request_template.md

 ## Changsets

 Instructions: Changesets automate our changelog.
-If you modify files in `/packages/ui`, run `pnpm changeset` in the root of the monorepo, follow the prompts, then commit the markdown file.
+If you modify files in `/packages/ui`, run `bun run changeset` in the root of the monorepo, follow the prompts, then commit the markdown file.
 Changes that add features should be `minor` while chores and bugfixes should be `patch`.
 Please prefix the changeset message with `feat:`, `fix:` or `chore:`.

 ## Checklist